-I've discovered that many people believe in the old saying that (to paraphrase Betty Davis) aging is not for sissies.
+I’ve discovered that many folks firmly believe in the old saying that (to paraphrase Betty Davis) aging isn’t for sissies.
 In fact, I’ve heard from more than a few seniors that trying to manage the physical deterioration as they grow older is akin to the little Dutch boy plugging holes in the dike.
 They bounce from doctor to doctor, racking up a variety of diagnoses, along with an array of prescription drugs to control them.

 The secret to healthy hormone levels lie in the very building blocks of life: amino acids.

 How important are hormones to your health?

 Without optimum hormone levels, your skin becomes less elastic, bone and muscle strength diminishes, and you may have a tendency to gain weight.
 Eventually, you can lose your vigor, stamina and sex drive.
 Hormonal deficiency also affects your cardiovascular and immune systems, leaving you vulnerable to disease.

 A study in the New England Journal of Medicine links the normal decline of growth hormone (GH) to the weight gain and thinning skin that accompany aging.
 Another study by Danish researchers found that replacing human growth hormone (HGH) in GH-deficient adults significantly increased exercise capacity, isometric muscle strength, blood pressure and resting heart rate.

 And evidence from the University of St. Louis suggests that boosting testosterone levels can improve sexual function, bone density, muscle mass, heart health, cognition, quality of life and more.
 But as we age, these hormones that keep us strong and healthy begin to decline.
 By age sixty they may have dropped as much as 80 percent!